-All local government Councils are regulated by the requirements of the Local Government Act and its subsidiary Regulations, Guidelines and General Instructions.
-In addition, all local government Councils are regulated by the requirements of the Cemeteries Act and Cemeteries Regulations.
-These are all accessible via the Department of Housing and Community Development website at www.dhcd.nt.gov.au.
+All local government Councils are regulated by the requirements of the Local Government Act 2019 (Act) and its subsidiary Regulations, Guidelines and General Instructions.
+These are all accessible via the Department of Chief Minister and Cabinet website at https://cmc.nt.gov.au/supporting-government/local-government.